dbeylkin/print/README.md

 This utility was adapted from prini.f (originally written by V. Rokhlin).
 For those familiar with prini.f, this utility offers several advantages over its predecessor:

 - No need for an initializer call.
-By default, all print statements are printed to both file and screen (which can be disabled, if desired).
+By default, all print statements are printed to both file and screen (either of which can be disabled, if desired).

 - Printing subroutines for all types have a common, single interface: call print("message", var).
 You do not need to use prin2("message", real) or prinf("message", integer).